Tien Chiu

 my blog at the museum!

-…and, finally, the “reason for the season”: me and my very beloved Mike in front of the exhibit.
+…and, finally, the “reason for the season”: me and my very beloved B. in front of the exhibit.
 Here’s to many years more!

-Tien and Mike at museum exhibit
+Tien and B. at museum exhibit

-me and Mike at museum exhibit
+me and B. at museum exhibit

-Filed Under: All blog posts, textiles, dyeing, sewing, weaving Tagged With: wedding dress
+Filed Under: All blog posts, dyeing, sewing, textiles, weaving Tagged With: wedding dress

-November 27, 2012 by Tien Chiu
+November 27, 2012 by Tien Chiu 1 Comment

 Flown the nest